nyazitaj/CaCestCool/README.md

 ## CaCestCool

-The frontend of this project is created using React framework and some other necessary features of React.
-Some are listed below :
+The frontend of this project is created using React framework and some other necessary features of React, while backend is done with Nodejs.
+The list of web technologies used in this project is below:
 - [React](https://fr.reactjs.org/)
 - [React Router](https://reactrouter.com/)
 - [Mongodb installation](https://www.mongodb.com/try/download/community)